This post may contain affiliate links. Please see my disclosure policy for details.

 Although Robin Hood is Sherwood Forest’s most famous resident, you should visit the old veteran oak tree that was his hideout too.

-If you wanted to find more Robin Hood things to do in Sherwood Forest, read my full guide here.
+Read more – All the Robin Hood things to do in Sherwood Forest!

 Find The Major Oak